• Skip to primary navigation

 The vague sweetness of the greens was interesting to me, as it was unlike any other greens I’d had.

-He said that when he opened Bean, he wanted to have collard greens on the menu but made without the animal products that are often included (for obvious reasons since Bean is a vegan restaurant).
+But he wanted them without the animal products that are often included (for obvious reasons since Bean is a vegan restaurant).

 He decided to add dried cranberries to the greens to give them a subtle sweetness that didn’t overwhelm.
-I looked closer at my greens and saw that dried cranberries were breaking apart in them.

 Genius!